Demilitarisation of Åland: Under Russian Empire

+Under independent Finland

+Following the February Revolution in Russia, and the outbreak of the Finnish Civil War in January 1918, the Ålanders turned to Sweden for protection, and Swedish forces landed on Åland in February 1918.
+At the same time, Russian troops, White Guards from Uusikaupunki (Nystad), and Red Guards were present on the islands.
+In March 1918, Germany and Russia signed the Treaty of Brest-Litovsk, under which Russian troops withdrew from Finland.
+A German naval force arrived on Åland and the islands were cleared of Russian forces.
+The last Swedish forces left Åland in May 1918.
+The German forces, in their turn, left the islands after Germany's defeat in World War I. The fortifications on the islands were demolished in 1919 due to an agreement between Finland, Sweden and Germany.

-When the League of Nations resolved the issue of Åland's constitutional affiliation in 1921 a decision was also taken to draw up an international convention.
+When Finland declared independence from Russia in 1917, it initially held that the 1856 convention did not apply to the new Finnish state.
+When the League of Nations resolved the issue of Åland's constitutional affiliation in 1921, a decision was also taken to draw up an international convention.
 The convention, which confirmed the demilitarisation of 1856 and also neutralised Åland, was signed by ten states.
 Russia is not a party to the 1921 convention, but the 1940 Moscow Treaty on the Åland Islands and the 1947 Paris Peace Treaty contain provisions on the demilitarisation of Åland.
 Neutralisation is not mentioned, however.

 Those who have right of domicile and moved to Åland before the age 12 are exempt from military service.